Genez-io/genez-io.github.io/content/posts/chatgpt_app.md

 ```

-After the installation is completed, you need to log in using this command:
+Then, use this command to log in:

 ```